 Herbs: Thyme and bay leaves add to the soup's complexity.
 You can keep the soup free of floating leaves by tying the thyme and bay leaves into a bundle (aka bouquet garni).
 Lay out the bay leaves, one on top of the other, then fold the thyme stems to fit on top lengthwise.
 Roll the bay leaves to enclose the thyme and wrap the bundle with kitchen twine.
 It will be easier to fish it out of the soup when it's done.

 Sherry: Finishing the soup with sherry, cognac, or cointreau adds depth and a touch more sweetness to the soup, but since the alcohol isn't cooked off here, it's use is optional and for adults-only.
-You wouldn't want add the sherry if you want a non-alcoholic onion soup, like when serving kids or pregnant women.
+Using sherry makes the soup not pregnancy- or kid-friendly.

 Cheese Toast: The combination of garlic-rubbed toasted baguette slices and and gooey melted Gruyére cheese adds substance to the overall dish.
 You can substitute grated Emmentaler, Gouda, Swiss, Fontina, or Mozzerella for the Gruyére if you'd prefer.